abhishekk2305/deel-contractor-risk-checker/README.md

 ***

-"This is a proof-of-concept hosted on Replit for ease of demonstration; in production, this would be deployed to Deel’s preferred cloud infra."
+“This prototype is hosted on Replit for quick, zero-friction demo access.
+In a real production setting, I’d work with the engineering team to deploy it to Deel’s secure infrastructure and integrate with existing APIs.”

+***

 *(Last updated: August 2025)*